adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 > An image view is a generalization of STL range concept to multiple dimensions.
 Similar to ranges (and iterators), image views are shallow, don’t own the underlying data and don’t propagate their constness over the data.
 For example, a constant image view cannot be resized, but may allow modifying the pixels.

-The challenge with an image view is that the ranges are 2 dimensional.
-An image's pixels are a 1 dimensional memory buffer so iterating over the entire image is trivial.
+The challenge with an image view is that the ranges are 2-dimensional.
+An image's pixels are a 1-dimensional memory buffer so iterating over the entire image is trivial.
 We simulate two dimensions in an image by using the width and height.

 ```cpp
 for(auto y = 0; y < image.height; ++y)